Kozea/CairoSVG/test/fail/text/README.rst

 when the text must be drawn after or before the path.
 This has to be handled when the module is rewritten.

+- ``toap04``

+This test doesn't have the same output on 32-bit and 64-bit hardware.
+May be fixed when the module is rewritten.

 Rotation
 ========